 The Ising model.
-In the Ising model spins are drawn from the set $\{1, -1\}$.
-Its symmetry group is C_2 , the cyclic group on two elements, which can be conveniently represented by a multiplicative group with elements $\{1, -1\}$, exactly the same as the spins themselves.
-The only non-trivial element is of order two.
+In the Ising model spins are drawn from the set $\{1,-1\}$.
+Its symmetry group is C_2 , the cyclic group on two elements, which can be conveniently represented by a multiplicative group with elements $\{1,-1\}$, exactly the same as the spins themselves.
+The only nontrivial element is of order two.
 Since the symmetry group and the spins are described by the same elements, performing the algorithm on the Ising model in a field is fully described by just using the 'ghost spin' representation.
-This algorithm has been applied by several researchers [13-15, 22].
+This algorithm or algorithms based on the same decomposition of the Hamiltonian have been applied by several researchers [12-14].
+The algorithm has been implemented by one of the authors in an existing interactive Ising simulator at https://mattbierbaum.github.io/ising.js [23].

 The O(n) model.
 In the O(n) model spins are described by vectors on the (n-1)-sphere S^{n-1} .
 Its symmetry group is O(n), $n \times n$ orthogonal matrices, which act on the spins by matrix multiplication.
 The elements of O(n) of order two are reflections about hyperplanes through the origin and π rotations about any axis through the origin.
 Since the former generate the entire group, reflections alone suffice to provide ergodicity.
-The 'ghost spin' version of the algorithm has been used to apply a simple vector field to the O(3) model [23].
-Other fields of interest include (n+1)-dimensional spherical harmonics [21] and cubic fields [24, 25], which can be applied with the new method.
+The 'ghost spin' version of the algorithm has been used to apply a simple vector field to the O(3) model [24].
+Other fields of interest include (n+1)-dimensional spherical harmonics [22] and cubic fields [25, 26], which can be applied with the new method.
 The method is quickly generalized to spins whose symmetry groups other compact Lie groups